YeonGun0/Kaggle-Dacon-Practice/README.md

 # Kaggle-Dacon-Practice
-my practice space about Kaggle \& Dacon
+My practice space about Kaggle \& Dacon.
+My goal is to make commit everyday maybe.